Should M&A Due Diligence Consider Safety?

 You will say that most M&A in oil and gas/chemical processing industries are asset-driven.
 You look at what the pots and pans can do for you in the future and base your M&A decision.

 Past liabilities may be easier to identify; however, you may incur significant costs from a safety incident in the future that may affect your sustainability and profitability.
-For example, the BP Texas city refinery, site of fatal explosion in 2005, was owned by Amoco till the merger in 1998.

 It is therefore only prudent to evaluate risk exposure prior to M&A, particularly if,